aswin-aach/sound_lib/README.md

   * snipping
   * reversing
   * reading from raw file
+  * sine wave generation

   Supports a variable number of channels

   To create an audio track,
-  Write a program referencing the functions defined in soundlib.h to sequentially manipulate audio samples.
-  Compile your program along with soundlib.c.
+  run make, compile and link your program with the output